hiimsergey/obsidian-simple-columns/README.md

 This plugin provides a way to structure your notes into columns that can be displayed horizontally in both directions with custom width ratios in the Reading View.

+## Installation
+1. Download the zip or tar archive from [Releases](https://gitlab.com/sergeylavrent/obsidian-simple-columns/releases/latest) and extract it to `path/to/vault/.obsidian/plugins/`.
+2. Restart Obsidian.
+3. Enable it under **Settings > Community Plugins > Simple Columns**.

 ## Overview
 ```md
 ...